how to jump higher in beach volleyball-increase your vertical jump for beach volleyball

 They're the most explosive athletes on the planet.

-Our training program to increase your vertical in beach volleyball isn’t all that different from what you’ll find in an Olympic lifter’s program.
-It features a high number of sets (3-6) with a low number of reps (1-6) and an amount of rest that, if you’re like us at Better at Beach, will leave you antsy and maybe even a bit self-conscious.
+Our training program to increase your vertical jump in beach volleyball isn’t all that different from what you’ll find in an Olympic lifter’s program.
+It features a high number of sets (3-6) with a low number of reps (1-6) and an amount of rest that will leave you antsy and maybe even a bit self-conscious.

 If you want a sample of our programs, give our completely free three workouts for an increased vertical jump a try.

-“We’re training max effort and max strength.
-Max strength is crucial to volleyball, and speed is crucial to volleyball.
-When you’re training for maximum strength and maximum speed, your work to rest ratio should be somewhere between one to 12.
 If you jump as hard as you can for five seconds, you should rest for a minute and 10 seconds, a minute and 20 seconds.
-Think about a volleyball point: Our max effort comes on an approach, then we don’t get to another max effort until the next time we receive.
+Think about a volleyball point: Our max effort comes on an approach, then we don’t get to another max effort until the next time we receive."

 How long should I rest between sets for vertical jump training?